akyriako/diagrams/README.md

 **Diagram as Code**.

 > [!IMPORTANT]
-> Due to the fact that the upstream project seems to be inactive and non-processing/non-responsive to new Issues or Pull Requests for more than 2 years
+> Due to the fact that the upstream project seems to be inactive and non-processing/non-responsive to new Issues or Pull Requests for more than 2 years,
-> ,the artifacts supporting Open Telekom Cloud has been moved to their own package.
+> the artifacts supporting Open Telekom Cloud has been moved to their own package.
 > Nevertheless, the repository retains its downstream status and any change that might come in the future either in the other
 > providers artifacts or in the code itself, will be synced.
 > Unless nothing changes, the package name in PyPi is from now on `diagrams-otc`.